FlumpStudios/QuiCache/README.md

  <h1>QicCache</h1>
-<p>Caching library to simplify caching in .NET Core 3.1+</p>
+<p>Caching library to simplify caching in .NET 6.0 +</p>
 <h2>Info</h2>
-<p>QicCache is a library to help keep memory and distributed cache as simple and clean as possible in .NET Core.
+<p>QicCache is a library to help keep memory and distributed cache as simple and clean as possible in .NET.
 QicCache abstracts out the caching and allows for easy setup, configuration and switching between caching types.</p>
 <h2>Setup</h2>
 <p>There's a little bit of setup involved, if you can't be bothered with the step by step guide, check our the quick rundown in the summary at the bottom of the page.</p>
 <p>